choala/choala/README.md

 ### Hi there 👋
 - 🎓 I'm a junior and majoring in CSE <br>
-- 🌱 I’m currently learning Swift and iOS <br>
+- 🌱 I wanna be a Front-End developer <br>
 - 🚀 My Tech blog is here: https://dev-igation.tistory.com/

 ### Stack 🛠